|Refreshed and republished on April 5th, 2023|

 That said, it is important to highlight that when we talk about cocoa, more specifically Cacao Fino de Aroma, a wide variety of factors affect the sensory profile of this wonderful product.

-That is why single country chocolate will be the perfect expression of the flavor of that country.
+That is why single-country chocolate perfectly expresses a country’s flavour.
 Since it represents its base and its foundations.

-For example, a Perú chocolate embodies a strong cocoa flavour, a perfect balance of bitter notes, and a subtle sweet tone.
-Fruity notes, slight acidity, and citric flavours attribute to the unmistakable character of this dark chocolate as it melts easily in the mouth fostering an exquisite creamy mild sensation.
+Our Perú 72% dark chocolate couverture embodies a strong cocoa flavour, a perfect balance of bitter notes, and a subtle sweet tone.
+Fruity notes, slight acidity, and citric flavours contribute to the unmistakable character of this dark chocolate as it melts easily in the mouth, fostering an exquisite creamy mild sensation.

-More, or less, robust flavors, intensity of acidity, floral or nutty notes, and even vanilla and more defined caramels will begin to be differentiating factors in the profiles of each region.
-Also, this is what leads to an even purer experience.
-An experience that will It leads to understanding through chocolate what that region is, and what that region tastes like.
+Robust flavours, the intensity of acidity, floral or nutty notes, and vanilla or defined caramel notes are key to differentiating the profiles of each region.
+But this is what leads to a pure experience.
+An experience that leads to a true understanding of what each region is and tastes like through chocolate.

 While the sensory profile of Tumaco-origin cocoa is characterized by its potent cocoa flavour, with defined nutty notes, followed by delicate tropical fruit tones and subtle acidity.
-Its flavour presents a good balance between cocoa notes and its typical bitter taste.
+Its flavour balances cocoa notes well and its typical bitter taste.

-A single state goes beyond being a delimited piece of land where cocoa is grown.
-A single estate represents what it is to be part of something.
-It is that wonderful defined space of land and its incredible characteristics, that effort, that love, which translates into flavor, into uniqueness.
+But, a single estate classification goes beyond the piece of land where the cocoa is grown.
+A single estate couverture represents what it is to be part of something.
+It is both the wonderful defined space of land in which it is grown and its incredible characteristics, including the effort and t love, which translates into flavour and its uniqueness.

-It is difficult to describe, but the uniqueness is felt every time we enjoy chocolate of this type.
-A product that represents not only that earthly part, but the work culture, and lifestyle that is fostered in it.
+It is difficult to describe, but this uniqueness is felt every time you enjoy chocolate of this type.
+A product that represents not only the earth it is is grown in, but the work culture and lifestyle that is fostered in it.
 It is the reflection of that farm, its land, its initiatives, its workers, and its leaders.
-Singe estate chocolate is the reflection of a family.
+Single-estate chocolate is the reflection of a family.

 It should be noted that all these classifications make Luker’s original portfolio very varied.
-Both in flavor profile, specificity, particularities, and even impact on the community.
-We invite you to learn more about the Selected Origins portfolio.
+Both in flavour profile, specificity, particularities, and even impact on the community.
+Interested in knowing more?
+We invite you to learn more about the Selected Origins portfolio here.